weixublog/vue-storage/README.md

 ## Describe

-> this plugin provide a easy access to operation localStorage
+> This vue plugin simplify the localStorage operation.

 ## data type

-> the data type we support: String, Boolean , Number, Object , Array
+> All JS type

 ## How to use
 ```